German neo-Nazi on trial over politician murder admits to killing - RFI

 Ernst has a long criminal history and was known to police as a neo-Nazi sympathiser.

 He was convicted of an attempted bomb attack on an asylum home in 1993.
-In 2009, German media say he took part in neo-Nazi clashes targeting a union demonstration.
+In 2009, German media say he took part in clashes between neo-Nazis and union members at a demonstration.

 But Ernst then slipped off the security services' radar, leading to criticism that the authorities were not taking the far-right threat seriously enough.